NXT CONSULTING TEAM

 STEVEN C. AMES, A.B., M.S.

-Steven has an A.B. degree from Drew University CLA, Madison, New Jersey, and M.S. degree from the University of Michigan School of Natural Resources.
-He has also studied with faculty of the London School of Economics.
+Steven holds an A.B. degree in political science from Drew University, College of Liberal Arts, Madison, New Jersey, and an M.S. degree in natural resources from the University of Michigan, Ann Arbor, where he studied environmental advocacy and long-range planning.
+He has also studied with faculty of the London School of Economics and Political Science.

 DONALD S. RUSHMER, Ph.D.